 What Can I Add to A White Chocolate Mocha?

 The Peppermint White Chocolate Mocha is the most popular Iced White Mocha version.
 Peppermint syrup has been added to this drink.
 An iced white mocha with caramel drizzle is another popular variation.
-The barista drizzles caramel sauce around the interior of the cup and on top of the whipped cream in this example.
+The barista drizzles caramel sauce around the cup’s interior and on top of the whipped cream in this example.

 How Many Pumps Are in A Venti White Mocha?